davetayls/juxtapo/docs/plugins/writingabasicplugin.md

 ## Important Conventions

-* Name your file juxtapo.[name of plugin].js, eg juxtapo.views.js
+* Name your file juxtapo.name_of_plugin.js, eg juxtapo.views.js
 * Juxtapo.plg.add is the only restricted name within the plg namespace